taed2-2526q1-gced-upc/TAED2_Synopsis/docs/dataset_card.md

 <!-- This section is meant to convey both technical and sociotechnical limitations. -->

 The dataset consists of news articles from CNN and the Daily Mail, which may result in differences in editorial policies, political views in articles and other biases.
-As a result, language, topics and perspectives represented in the dataset may not be fully representative of disperse viewpoints.
+Because of this, language, topics and perspectives represented in the dataset may contain some bias.

 ### Recommendations